Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Modelling Sources as Stochastic Processes

-As mentioned above and illustrated in the next section, if the temporal structure of the IC source $S$ in \eqref{ICA-Relation} is \emph{degenerate} in the sense of Remark \ref{prop:stoch_procs_interpolate} (a), (b), then $S$ is \emph{unidentifiable} from $X$ unless $f$ is of a very specific form, e.g.\ linear (cf.\ Theorem \ref{thm:Comon}).
-Conversely, we will argue that if the source $S$ has a temporal structure which is \emph{non-degenerate} and satisfies some additional regularity assumptions, then $S=(S^1,\cdots,S^d)$ will be \emph{identifiable} from even its nonlinear mixtures up to a permutation and monotone scaling of its components $S^i$ (Theorems \ref{thm:NICA_stat}, \ref{cor:NICA_MainCor}, \ref{thm:optimisation}).
+The following is essential: As mentioned above and illustrated in the next section, if the temporal structure of the IC source $S$ in \eqref{ICA-Relation} is `degenerate' in the sense of Remark \ref{prop:stoch_procs_interpolate} (a), (b), then $S$ is unidentifiable from $X$ unless $f$ is of a very specific form, e.g.\ linear (cf.\ Theorem \ref{thm:Comon}).
+Conversely, we will argue that if the source $S$ has a temporal structure which is `non-degenerate' (in some specified sense) and satisfies some additional regularity assumptions, then $S=(S^1,\cdots,S^d)$ will be identifiable from even its nonlinear mixtures up to a permutation and monotone scaling of its components $S^i$ (Theorems \ref{thm:NICA_stat}, \ref{cor:NICA_MainCor}, \ref{thm:optimisation}).

-\subsection{Sources as Stochastic Processes: Basic Notions and Assumptions}
+\subsection{Stochastic Processes as Sources: Basic Notions and Assumptions}

-Recall that the problem of BSS \eqref{intext:ProblemOfBSS} concerns \emph{the recovery of the source $S$ from its image $X$ under some mixing transformation $f$ on $\R^d$}.
-It is thus clear that given $X$, the transformation $f$ can be analysed only on \emph{that part} of its domain that is actually reached by $S$ during the time $X$ is observed.
-With this in mind, we introduce the \emph{spatial support} of a stochastic process as the smallest closed subset of $\R^d$ on which this process is `spread' during its evolution.\footnote{\ Analogous to how the support $D_Z\coloneqq\supp(Z)$ of a random vector $Z$ in $\R^d$ is the smallest closed subset of $\R^d$ within which $Z$ is contained with probability one.} \begin{definition}[Spatial Support] For $Y=(Y_t)_{t\in\I}$ a (continuous) stochastic process in $\R^d$, the \emph{spatial support} of $Y$ is defined as the set with $\supp(Y_t)\equiv\supp(\mathbb{P}_{Y_t})\eqqcolon D_{Y_t}$ denoting the support of the distribution of $Y_t$, and where the closure is taken w.r.t.\ the Euclidean topology on $\R^d$. \end{definition} (Readers uncomfortable with \eqref{def:spatial_support:eq1} may for simplicity assume that $D_S=\R^d$ throughout.)\\[-0.5em]
+Recall that the BSS problem \eqref{intext:ProblemOfBSS} concerns the recovery of the source $S$ from its image $X$ under some mixing transformation $f$ on $\R^d$.
+It is thus clear that given $X$, the map $f$ can be analysed only on that part of its domain that is actually reached by $S$ during the time $X$ is observed.
+With this in mind, we introduce the `spatial support' of a stochastic process as the smallest closed subset of $\R^d$ which contains (the trace of) $\mathbb{P}$-almost each sample path of the process.\footnote{\ Analogous to how the support $D_Z\coloneqq\supp(Z)$ of a random vector $Z$ in $\R^d$ is the smallest closed subset of $\R^d$ within which $Z$ is contained with probability one.} \begin{definition}[Spatial Support] For $Y=(Y_t)_{t\in\I}$ a (continuous) stochastic process in $\R^d$, the \emph{spatial support} of $Y$ is defined as the set with $\supp(Y_t)\equiv\supp(\mathbb{P}_{Y_t})\eqqcolon D_{Y_t}$ denoting the support of the distribution of $Y_t$, and where the closure is taken wrt.\ the Euclidean topology on $\R^d$. \end{definition} (Readers uncomfortable with \eqref{def:spatial_support:eq1} may for simplicity assume that $D_S=\R^d$ throughout.)\\[-0.5em]